uptonking/note4yaoo/note-dev-web.md

     ```
 - 参考
     - https://zhuanlan.zhihu.com/p/72923073
+ - Some of our requirements have different behavior of scrubs on player timeline
+    - when you do touch scrub, the indicator on timeline move, but mouse doesn't
+    - when you do mouse hover and keep moving, the indicator move as well

 ### html5-drag-drop-api
 - HTML drag-and-drop uses `DOM event model` and `drag events` inherited from mouse events.